ima2132/Social-Network-API/README.md

 Please refer to the LICENSE listed in the repo.

 ## Demonstration
 Click on the link below to watch a video demonstration of how to use the application:

+(If a delete request says "User not found," it means that I had tested it beforehand.)